rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 So they tune the knobs until they get it _just_ right.
 Six months later all of their assumptions were wrong and they either do it again, hand it off to someone else, or automate it.

-The video to assist this blog post dives more into autoscaling, my role promoting it, and what a possible solution could be.
+The video to assist this blog post dives more into autoscaling, my history with it, and what a possible solution could be.

 {{< youtube 38r60gJsqLQ >}}